Skip to content

 Tooth powder application: benefits and tips

-Toothbrush powder!?
+Toothpaste powder?
 Many people still look at us with wide, puzzled eyes when they hear about it for the first time.
 How do you use something like that?

-Tooth powder has been used as a tooth cleaning product for much longer than toothpaste.
+However, tooth powder has been used as a tooth cleaning product for much longer than toothpaste.
 With a number of advantages.

-What exactly is tooth powder?
+What is tooth powder actually?

 A tooth powder consists of 100% of these active ingredients and can be made from natural ingredients.

-What are the benefits of tooth powder?
+What are the advantages of tooth powder?

-Regular use of tooth powder reduces plaque
+Regular use of tooth powder has a plaque-reducing effect

 • inflammation,

-• Bad breath
+• bad breath

-• and caries formation.
+• and tooth decay.

 Tooth powder ensures your natural teeth whitening

-• Tea,
+• tea,

-• Coffee
+• coffee

-• or red wine are created.
+• or red wine.

-Using tooth powder stimulates saliva production
+The use of tooth powder stimulates saliva production

 • phosphate